 By McKennen Campbell, Dramaturg (Marisol)

-Emerson Stage’s production of Marisol will take place February 18 through 21.
-More information is available at emersonstage.org/marisol.
+Emerson Stage’s production of Marisol will take place LIVE online on February 18 through 21.
+More information and tickets are available at emersonstage.org/marisol.